Laura87-web/Laura87-web/README.md

 - I am looking for a job in the IT sector, I know that this path is one of continuous growth and updating and that I can live up to what is required.<br>
 If you whish know more..visist my Linkedin: www.linkedin.com/in/laura-wenli-chu

-update 10/12/21
+ ✨Update 10/12/21 ✨
-My current job experience: https://github.com/lw-neivor -Java
+My current job experience: https://github.com/lw-neivor
--Vertx
--Vue
+- Java
+- Vertx
+- Vue
--Agile methodologies(scrum, Jira)
+- Agile methodologies(scrum, Jira)
+- Microservices
+- Unit Test

       ✨If I have to relax?😄 well..